 As he struggled to think of the word ‘sky’ and then scribbled an incomprehensible version of said word on the board, the student next to him thrust up his hand, straining on his tiptoes as he proudly displayed the word ‘sea’, gaining the first point for the other team.

-“Chigau yo!
-Sea is green.
-Fea janai!” the first boy protested.
+“No!
+Sea is green!” the first boy protested.

 “Sometimes blue,” I replied, and at that he stalked off to his desk muttering the word “green” under his breath before staring at everything as if he wanted to murder it all with a blunt spoon.

 So the usually quiet classes have livened up.
 What else?
 Well the great classes have got better.
 And I mean “better” in the most self-indulgent of senses in that they were visibly and audibly upset when I said that this was my last lesson with them, oohed when I left them my email address, said “thank you Bobby!” in unison, and clapped before I left the classroom.
-I don’t feel awkward terribly often, but I felt pretty bloody awkward standing at the front of that classroom.
+My head swelled up so much I could barely fit through the door.

 It’s the life outside work that I’ve enjoyed the most, and if I didn’t need to save money to set up back home I would certainly be staying until the end of August doing some travelling, sightseeing and “famous for” meal-eating.
 I didn’t get to see Osaka or Hiroshima, and I would have liked to go to Hokkaido again on account of how much I enjoyed it the first time around.
 One of my goals for the future is to take the train from London to Japan, and on that trip I’ll be sure to visit everywhere I meant to this time around.
 But that is a long way off.
 In the meantime I’ll keep as many connections with Japan open as possible.
 I have many friends here of course, and I’ll be sure to keep in touch with them, but I will have to make efforts while I’m in the UK too.

 I’ve spent a lot of time thinking about what it will be like to surrounded by “foreigners” again.
 The Office for National Statistics estimated that in 2009 there were 34,000 Japanese people living in the UK, which is approximately 0.05% of the entire population.
 0.05%!
 I knew it was going to be hard to stay in touch with the culture but seriously; needle in a haystack.
 I may have to rely on hanging around major tourist attractions accosting people who, because they are Japanese and hence some of the most efficient people on earth, don’t really need directions, but forcing them to listen to my migis and hidaris like an excitable geographer fresh out of a month of solitary confinement.
-There are meetup groups in London too, so I’ll go to a couple of those (though I worry that these will be infested with super-manga-gundam-anime-mega-pokemon-geeks).
+There are meetup groups in London too, so I’ll try and get to a couple of those.

 I really have no idea what to expect when I get home, but I’ll be sure to post my thoughts and ramblings here as and when they come to me.